Gerry Fowler: Academic career

-Fowler was educated at Northampton Grammar School (where he was a friend of Bernard Donoughue), Lincoln College, Oxford, and Frankfurt University.
+Political career

 He was a councillor on Oxford City Council 1960–64, branch secretary of the Oxford branch of ASSET and a visiting lecturer at Lancaster University 1964–1966.

 Fowler contested Banbury at the 1964 general election.
 At the 1966 general election, he was elected as Member of Parliament for the marginal seat of The Wrekin, with a majority of 846 votes and poster slogan of "follow Fowler" but lost it at the 1970 election to the Conservative candidate Anthony ('Tony') Trafford.
 He regained his seat at the next opportunity in February 1974 and held it in October 1974.
 However, at the 1979 general election he was defeated again, this time by the Conservative Warren Hawksley.

 After two years as a Parliamentary Secretary at the Ministry of Technology, Fowler was the Minister of State for Education and Science from 1969 to 1970.
 He was there again for spells in 1974 and 1976, in between which times he was Minister of State for the Privy Council Office from 1974 to 1976.

 Fowler, who lived in Wellington, Shropshire within his constituency, also served in local government in the area as a member of Wrekin District Council, from 1973 to 1976, serving as the council's leader in 1973–74, and also sat in Shropshire County Council from 1979 to 1985.